 If you like explore nature with superb surroundings like impressive mountains, waterfalls, forests, fjords and beaches, then this expedition might be the one for you.
 We travel with our 4x4 to a variety of wilderness areas and nature reserves.
 This region, named Steigen in northern Norway, covers 1000 km2 and most of it is pure nature, and it is all quite remote.
 We will go out hiking, kayaking and wildlife spotting.
 The coastline with its mountains is impressive, and we plan some great boat trips.
 Also, hikes to the summits of mountains are on the menu.
 This expedition is one of our most popular ones!
 You will explore a great variety of landscapes and do a lot of different outdoor activities.
 Also, a perfect expedition if you are a beginner in outdoor life or as the first trip into the Norwegian nature.
-Costs are 1275 Euro, now Last Minute offer: 975 Euro (9 days).
+Costs are 1275 Euro (9 days).

 This expedition is (also) perfect for first-time Norway travellers.
 You will explore all kind of typical Norwegian landscapes like scenic fjords, jagged mountains and much more.
 We travel to remote places in the Arctic wilderness and it is awesome here for shooting pictures.

 Here are the facts of this expedition.
 Feel free to contact us if you have questions or if you want to discuss your plans.
 Check also our Frequently Asked Questions (FAQ) for answers on general questions.

 6 July 2019 - 14 July 2019 (9 days) or